Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Spectral Clustering for Mixture Models

 Before characterizing the theoretical performance of the spectral clustering $\hat z$, we give the definition of the misclustering error which quantifies the distance between an estimator and the ground truth $z^*$.
 For any $z\in[k]^n$, its misclustering error is defined as

-where $\Phi = \{\phi: \phi\text{ is a bijection from }[k]\text{ to }[k]\}$.
-The minimization of $\Phi$ is due to that the cluster assignment vector $z^*$ is identifiable up to a permutation of the labels $[k]$.
-In addition to $\beta$ that controls the smallest cluster size, another important quantity in this clustering task is the separation of the centers.
+where $\Phi := \{\phi: \phi\text{ is a bijection from }[k]\text{ to }[k]\}$.
+The minimization of $\Phi$ is due to that the cluster assignment vector $z^*$ is identifiable only up to a permutation of the labels $[k]$.
+In addition to $\beta$ that controls the smallest cluster size, another important quantity in this clustering task is the separation among the centers.
 Define $\Delta$ to be the minimum distance among centers, i.e.,

-As we will see later, $\Delta$ determines the difficulty of the clustering task and plays a crucial role.
+As we will see later, $\Delta$ determines the difficulty of the clustering task and plays a pivotal role.

-In Proposition \ref{prop:poly}, we give a rough upper bound on the misclustering error $\ell(\hat z,z^*)$ that takes a polynomial expression (\ref{eqn:l_poly}) .
-It is worth mentioning that Proposition \ref{prop:poly} is deterministic with no assumption on the distribution or the independence of the noises $\{\epsilon_i\}_{i\in[n]}$.
+In Proposition \ref{prop:poly}, a rough upper bound is provided on the misclustering error $\ell(\hat z,z^*)$ that takes a polynomial expression (\ref{eqn:l_poly}).
+Notably, Proposition \ref{prop:poly} is deterministic with no assumption on the distribution or the independence of the noises $\{\epsilon_i\}_{i\in[n]}$.
 In fact, the noise matrix $E$ can be an arbitrary matrix as long as the data matrix has the decomposition (\ref{eqn:matrix}) and the separation condition $(\ref{eqn:Delta_poly})$ is satisfied.
 In addition, it requires no spectral gap condition.
 Proposition \ref{prop:poly} is essentially an extension of Lemma 4.2 in \cite{loffler2019optimality} which is only for the Gaussian mixture model and needs $r=k$.
 We include its proof in Appendix \ref{sec:auxiliary} for completeness.
-Recall $\kr$ is the rank of the signal matrix $P$.
+Recall $\kr$ denotes the rank of the signal matrix $P$.

 \begin{proposition} Consider the spectral clustering $\hat z$ of Algorithm \ref{alg:main} with $\kr\leq r\leq k$.
 Assume

 Then $\ell(\hat z,z^*)\leq \beta /(2k)$.
 Furthermore, there exists one $\phi\in \Phi$ such that $\hat z$ satisfies